Skip to main content

 • LTS version: .NET 10 is the current LTS (Long Term Support), supported until November 2028

-• Previous LTS: .NET 8 (supported until November 2026)
+• Previous LTS: .NET 8 (supported until November 2026, so any project still on it needs a plan)

 • Never use .NET Framework for new projects - it’s legacy